karuvally/bali/README.md

 * cron

 ## Configuration
-* notification are messages that can be show at whatever capacity user desires
-* low_warning decides when to show battery low warning
-* critical_warning decides when to show battery critical warning
-* check_interval is the time between battery value checks in minutes
+Bali can be configured by editing the configuration file at ~/.config/bali.conf
+    notification=30     set battery level notification at 30% notification=20     any number of notifications can be present
+    low_warning=10      shows battery low warning at 10% critical_warning=5  shows critical battery warning at 5% check_interval=1    check battery value every 1 minute